 “To become an art collector, first and foremost, you need to invest time,” as you would with any hobby, said Andrea Jungmann, senior director of the auction house Sotheby’s, and their managing director for Austria, Hungary and Poland.

 To develop an interest in art, Jungmann said, “you just need to look.
 Just go to galleries and look.
 Don’t buy anything yet.
 Just look at what is out there.”
 With time, “you will find some things you like, and other things you find really awful.
 That’s already a start.”

 The trajectory of an art collection is never linear, and it rarely starts as a strategy.

-“The best way is to start with what you like,” said Ulla Bartel, co-founder of ARCC. art, an emerging Viennese gallery and online art platform specializing in promoting young artists.
+“The best way is to start with what you like,” said Ulla Bartel, head of social media and online marketing at the Albertina Museum.
+Prior to her current position, she co-founded arcc.art, a Viennese gallery and online art platform specializing in promoting young artists which has since changed its name to Galerie Rudolf Leeb.
 “I think buying art to get rich is kind of strange.
 Even if you acquire [a work by] a very well-known and popular artist, it is still not so simple to sell it again on the secondary market,” such as auction houses, Bartel said.
 “It is not such an easy business.”

 Her main tip to start your own collection is to first “find out what you love, learn about it, try to understand why it is important and why it is important for you.”

 “Buying art is more than buying an expensive object, like a car.
 Artworks are always about a topic the artist is interested in; they deal with specific issues, like body art or female art, or techniques and mediums that are being questioned,” Bartel explained.
 “There is always a careful thought process behind it.”